francesco-balzerani/AGREDA_1.1/01_FilesGenerationAndRetroPathRLApplication/README.txt

 09. Apply the RetroPath RL algorithm

 To apply this pipeline, download the RetroRules database (https://retrorules.org/dl/retrorules_dump) and extract in the input folder.
+In case to use the output already present, it's necessary to unzip the file "output.zip" in the output folder.